stolenportraits/stolenportraits.github.io/besos.md

 - name: Angie
   image: angie.jpg
   thanks: "For sharing the beautiful story of your life with me...because in it I found myself more than you will ever know.
 For taking me to the beach and for your kind nature.
 For being one of the dancers that are supporting this project."
+- name: Kaitlyn
+  image: kaitlyn.jpg
+  thanks: For keeping all my secrets and for correcting my grammar.
+For making me feel strong again when things are falling appart.
+For being and inspiration and a friend.
 ---